janakj/ambe/README.md

 ```
 The decoded sample data will be stored in the variable `samples` which must point to a buffer large enough.
 The number of samples will be written to `sample_count`.

-Both functions return 0 on success, a negative number on error (timeout).
+Both functions return 0 on success and a negative number on error (timeout).

 Invoke `ambe_close` to release any resources that might be held by the library when your program is done compressing/decompressing:
 ```c